ry6969/Palayok/README.md

 ### 2. Inheritance ༉‧₊˚.
 The inheritance is implemented in the `Step` class, which serves as the base structure for steps in the system.
 It defines the shared foundation that is extended by its child classes, `BasicStep` and `TimedStep`.
 Each child class inherits the common behavior from `Step` while providing its own specialized implementation, allowing different step types to function without duplicating code.

-> *Every Filipino dish starts from the same foundation: heat, seasoning, and patience.
-What makes each unique is what it adds on top.*
+> *Every cooking step shares the same base structure, but some are simple actions like chopping, while others include timers for steps like boiling.*

 ---